Sunday, August 25, 2019

 One building away, staring at the elevated portion of the McGrath Highway and defining the eastern edge of Union Square, is this old building, which houses J & J Restaurant.
 The eatery serves American and Portuguese food.
 The building dates, allegedly, to 1900.

 Tucked into Olive Square behind 285 Washington Street, this mural was done by two guys named Kenji Nakayama and Caleb Neelon.
 The former moved to Boston from Japan in 2004, and formerly worked for Converse.
 The latter is a Cambridge-based artist and writer.
-The full text is: ALWAYS LOOKING FOR SOMETHING NEVER GETS OLD.
+The full text is: ALWAYS LOOKING FOR SOMETHING EXCITING NEVER GETS OLD.

 Turn 180 degrees from this mural and you're looking at the backside of 285 Washington.